nimaid/nimaid.github.io/index.md

 # Site Directory
-<a href="./noctisiv">[NOCTIS: A DREAMABLE SPACE SIMULATION] The original Noctis IV manual, updated and fixed for modern browsers.</a>
+<a href="./noctisiv">[NOCTIS: A DREAMABLE SPACE SIMULATION] The Noctis IV manual, updated and fixed for modern browsers.</a>

 <a href="./acnh">[Animal Crossing: New Horizons] My pages about Animal Crossing: New Horizons.</a>